Boxwood Landscaping

 The Winter Gem Boxwood

-Is a moderate grower photo below and the most common of Boxwoods.
+It is a moderate grower photo below and the most common of Boxwoods.
 It Can easily be trimmed to any shape or form you want.
 You can also plant it in a container and place it in front of a formal walkway or entrance to a home.
-They will get about 5-6 ft in height and width but you can trim them with a good pair of Hedge shears to almost any size you want.
+They will get about 5-6 ft in height and width, but you can trim them with a good pair of Hedge shears to almost any size you want.

 The Winter Gem Boxwood is placed in decorative containers.